Documentation

 1) Create an Encryption Key for SSE-S3 Encryption

-Issue the following command to retrieve the root identity for the KES server:
+The following command retrieves the root identity for the KES server connected to the KES play sandbox:

 curl -sSL --tlsv1.2 \